 Our principal business is to provide our clients with advertising opportunities through billboards, street furniture displays, transit displays and other out-of-home advertising displays that we own or operate in key markets worldwide.
 As of September 30, 2005, we owned or operated more than 870,000 advertising displays worldwide.
 For the year ended December 31, 2004, we generated revenues of approximately \$2.4 billion, operating income of approximately \$243.3 million and operating income before depreciation, amortization and non-cash compensation expense, or OIBDAN, of approximately \$631.6 million.
 Our domestic reporting segment consists of our operations in the United States, Canada and Latin America, with approximately 95% of our 2004 revenues in this segment derived from the United States.
-Our international reporting segment consists of our operating income excluding corporate expenses was derived from the United States.
-Our international reporting income excluding corporate expenses was derived from our domestic segment and approximately 11% was derived from our international segment.
+Our international reporting segment consists of our operations in Europe, Australia, Asia and Africa, with approximately 52% of our 2004 revenues in this segment derived from France and the United Kingdom.
+Approximately 89% of our total 2004 operating income excluding corporate expenses was derived from our domestic segment and approximately 11% was derived from our international segment.
 Approximately 66% of our total 2004 OIBDAN excluding corporate expenses was derived from our domestic segment and approximately 34% was derived from our international segment.
-See "Prospectus Summary - Summary Historical and Pro Forma Combined Financial Data - Non-GAAP Financial Measure" for an explanation of OIBDAN to operating income (loss).
+See "Prospectus Summary - Summary Historical and Pro Forma Combined Financial Data - Non-GAAP Financial Measure" for an explanation of OIBDAN and a reconciliation of OIBDAN to operating income (loss).
 Additionally, we own equity interests in various out-of-home advertising companies worldwide, which we account for under the equity method of accounting.